What are long-tail keywords, what are their importance, and how do I use them?

 What Are Long-Tail Keywords?

 A long-tail keyword is a targeted search phrase that contains three or more words.
-They have a lower search volume and less competition compared to broader keyword phrases.
+They have a lower search volume and less competition than broader keyword phrases.

 Long-Tail Keyword Examples: